pittisl/ProGait/README.md

 This project is released under the [MIT License](https://github.com/pittisl/ProGait/blob/main/LICENSE).

+## Disclaimer

+We are aware that Orthocare Innovations PLLC also used "ProGait" as the name of their mobile app product.
+Our work and dataset are not affiliated with Orthocare Innovations PLLC, and are not associated with their ProGait app, Europa+ system, or any other product.

 ## How to cite

 If you find ProGait dataset useful for your project, please cite our paper as follows.